automationmojo/mojo-xmodules/README.md

-# python-package-template
+# Automation Mojo X-Modules (mojo-xmodules)
-This is a template repository that can be used to quickly create a python package project.
+This package contains helper modules that extend the function of standard python modules.